Fight Fires with Garden Flowers

 Santolina spp.
 Lavender Cotton 6-9 Yellow

 These are just a few select perennials for starters.
 Any of these will grow best with drip irrigation in the arid West.
 You might also plant spring bulbs and wildflowers, which are already naturally adapted to survive fire due to their seasonality; they bloom and grow in the low-fire season.
-Succulents are also recommended, because they contain so much water, they rarely burn.
+Succulents are also recommended because they contain so much water, they rarely burn.
 In wetter areas, low fuel volume options include bearded iris (Iris hybrids), sea thrift (Armeria maritima), and many other beauties.

 To boost flower production in your newly planted low-fuel-volume flowers this year, generously work Black Gold Garden Compost Blend into the soil to increase water holding capacity, drainage, and fertility.
-This superior growing amendments is also OMRI Listed for organic gardening.
+This superior growing amendment is also OMRI Listed for organic gardening.

 Planting to Reduce Fire

 The commonly used term for firescaping, “planting for fire”, is actually an oxymoron.
 It should be “planting to reduce fire”.
 The less fuel there is, the safer you are, but homeowners in high fire zones should not be afraid to have beautifully landscaped gardens.
-Human beings want beautiful home landscapes with diversity and color, so the hyper safe fuel-free parking lot approach is not appealing to anyone.
-Instead think it through yourself, select wisely chosen low-fuel plants, then start flower gardening in your high-fire zone today.
+Human beings want beautiful home landscapes with diversity and color, so the hyper-safe fuel-free parking lot approach is not appealing to anyone.
+Instead, think it through yourself, select wisely chosen low-fuel plants, then start flower gardening in your high-fire zone today.

 The final caveat is what’s lying on the ground.
 Thick leaf litter and duff ignites quickly from embers, then smolders for many days afterward.
 So, another key to fire survival is managing the property so these organic accumulations remain thin or absent.
 You can also reduce unnecessary top growth.
 Cutting back plants at the start of fire season should be an annual ritual for reducing overall fuel loads.